AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

     $ echo "GET https://publish-pXXXX-eYYYY.adobeaemcloud.com/us/en.html" | vegeta attack -rate=120 -duration=5s | vegeta report
     ```

     This command makes 120 requests for 5 seconds and outputs a report.
-As you can see that the success rate is 32.5% and for the rest a 406 HTTP response code is received, demonstrating that traffic was blocked.
+As you can see, the success rate is 32.5%; a 406 HTTP response code is received for the rest, demonstrating that traffic was blocked.

     ![Vegeta DoS Attack](./assets/vegeta-dos-attack.png)